ambientum/ambientum/new-readme-wip.md

 Keeping it uniform between development, staging and production environments is often something not easy.
 On the last years, our buddy Docker has become more and more mature and now it's becoming the standard.

-We all love Laravel, but why develop a Rock Star code with a Kick-Ass framework without a awesome environment?
+We all love Laravel, but why develop a Rock Star code with a Kick-Ass framework without an awesome environment?

 No more "it worked on my machine"!